LLNL/HPC-Tutorials/pages/atlassian-faq.md

 ## All

+* **What kinds of sensitive information can I put into the various Atlassian instances?**
+See https://atlassian.llnl.gov for a full overview of the security policies that apply to the various instances.
+In short, CZ Atlassian tools are approved for OUO and Export Controlled, but not UCNI or NNPI.
+RZ is approved for OUO, Export Controlled, UCNI, and NNPI.
+Only the SCF instance on the classified network is approved for classified information (up to the SRD level).

 * **Someone is trying to add me to the permissions for a Confluence Space, Jira Project, or Bitbucket Repo, but I don't show up.
 What gives?**
 You must first login to the web application before you are known by the system.
 E.g., [https://lc.llnl.gov/confluence/](https://lc.llnl.gov/confluence/) Having done that, you can be added to access lists and permissions.
 The information is managed per application, so you need to visit each application separately.